-Many investors may have only a qualitative understanding of the ability of passive fund managers to track the returns of a fixed-income index.
+Many investors may have only a qualitative understanding of the ability of indexed fund managers to track the returns of a fixed-income index.
 Our analysis uses tracking error to provide a quantitative measure of the ease – or difficulty – of consistently tracking an index.
 We find generally low to moderate tracking error across broad parts of the bond market.
 Our analysis also suggests that less liquid and higher volatility sectors (such as high yield) tend to have higher tracking error.

 We compared returns on taxable U.S. passively managed ETFs across 10 sectors to returns on their underlying benchmarks.
 For each ETF, we first calculated the annual difference in returns (before fees) relative to its respective benchmark over the past seven years.
 We then computed the ETF’s tracking error, defined as the standard deviation of its return differences.1 Finally, for each sector, we picked the tracking error for the median ETF.
 2 Our sample includes some of the largest ETFs in the market, with a maximum of three ETFs per sector.
 ETF returns use NAV prices.